 Change the display on your iPhone 6 wholly by yourself.
 All you need is the iPhone 6 Repair Tool Kit and LCD Screen Assembly.
-Follow the instructions step by step, and you will soon be able to enjoy a working display again.
+Adhere to the guidelines bit by bit, and you will before long have the option to enjoy a working display again.

 1) Switch off your device